Francine Anthony has more than 20 years of marketing, services and R&D experience in the computing industry.

 Before and during his seminary years, he served in parishes in San Jose, Costa Rica, and in Astoria and Jackson Heights, New York.
 He has directed youth programs, Spanish and English language Cursillo, and a hurricane relief effort.
 Rev. Wilson joined St. Paul's Episcopal Church in the fall of 2009 from All Saint's Church in Great Neck, New York.
 He received his Master of Divinity degree from General Theological Seminary in New York in 2000.
 He is a parent of students in the Classes of 2019 and 2021.

 Lowell J. Bennett was a Managing Director and Fixed Income Strategist at Mellon Capital Management.
 With over 26 years of investment and finance experience, Lowell was actively involved in the refinement and implementation of current strategies and the development of new strategies by providing fixed income knowledge and expertise.
 He articulated fixed income strategies and developments to clients and worked with them to fashion practical viable investment solutions to meet their needs.
 Lowell launched and managed the Enhanced Collateral and Active Bond Funds, and implemented the first fixed income term structure model at Mellon Capital.
 As an industry expert, Lowell has been featured in numerous industry articles.
-He served on the Mellon Capital Fidicuary Committee, and is a member of the CFA Institute.
-He received his B.S.I.E and M.B.A. from Stanford University.
+He served on the Mellon Capital Fidicuary Committee, and is a CFA charterholder.
+He received his B.S.I.E. and M.B.A. from Stanford University.

 Lowell is the parent of a student in the Class of 2019.
 He joined the Board of Trustees in 2017.